Leadership and Administration in Nursing

 |Summer II||No Admission||No Admission|

-This program has a firm deadline; however, for the Spring 2018 and Fall 2018 terms only, the deadline will be flexible.
+This program has a firm deadline; however, for the Fall 2018 term, the deadline will be flexible.

 This program reviews applications on a firm basis.

 The items required for admission consideration are listed below.
 Additional information for applicants with international credentials can be found on our international web pages.

 - bachelor of science in nursing (B.S.N.) degree from a regionally accredited institution and from a nursing program accredited by the National League for Nursing Accrediting Commission (NLNAC), Commission on Collegiate Nursing Education (CCNE) or other nationally-recognized nursing education accrediting body.
 Your B.S.N. degree must be reflected on your transcript when you apply.

 - a copy of an official transcript from each institution where course credit was granted